arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 - Analyze the surrounding sounds with the Nicla Voice integrated microphone and run artificial intelligence algorithms at the edge.
 - Correctly identify if a door is opened or tried to be forced.
 - Report opening and intruder detection events through BLE to a Host.
-- The host must forward the data from the Nicla Voice to the Arduino IoT cloud using an Internet connection (WiFi in this case).
+- The host must forward the data from the Nicla Voice to the Arduino IoT cloud using an Internet connection (Wi-Fi® in this case).
 - The cloud variables are updated just on change and will be presented on a Arduino IoT Cloud dashboard.
 - Gather real-world data to train a Machine Learning model.